A Biodynamic Winemaker Tends the Soil That Crafts The Wine

 Podere Erica is a beautifully restored farmhouse and winery located halfway between Florence and Siena.
 The scenery here is classic Tuscany, with meticulously groomed vineyards and groves of olive trees.
 The wines they produce here are not simply organic, they're crafted using biodynamic methods to nourish and supplement the soil.
 And the Muscat, Canaiolo, and Sangiovese grapes they grow yield some exquisite wines.

-Marco, the estate's winemaker, lead us around the vines and through the production process.
+Marco, the estate's winemaker, led us around the vines and through the production process.
 Farming here is done not just organically by avoiding the use of chemicals — it is all done biodynamically.
 Sustainably.
 This ecologically sound method revitalizes and restores the soil and keeps the growing process more in concert with nature.
 Accordingly, only natural products are used on the vines such as orange oil to repel insects.

 But it’s the wines and their production that was most interesting — visiting Podere Erica was a great slow travel way to experience Tuscany.

 Il Picchio is a beautiful Super Tuscan red made from only Sangiovese grapes and aged for eighteen months in French oak barrels and traditional cement tanks.
 Then it spends a year to a year and a half in the bottle.
 It's a smooth and elegant wine, ruby red in color with a bouquet of ripe cherries, sweet tobacco and a peppery finish.